Join my community and receive my free ebook! Subscribe now >>

 Optimally you should be peeing around seven times for the day and at the same time making note of the color of your urine.
 When your urine color is clear that is good.
 But if it is dark, it means you are dehydrated and should be drinking more water.

-You lose fluid through medications, perspiration and through increased breathing.
+We lose so much fluid through medications, perspiration and through increased breathing.
 Do not wait until you are thirsty to drink water.
 Have a glass of water at least thirty minutes before a workout and another at least a half hour after exercising.

+Drinking water is essential for fitness.
 Remember the water you drink before and after a workout should be in addition to your daily intake of eight glasses of liquids.
+I'll also suggest that you skip the expensive sports drinks and stick with good old H2O.
+Add a slice of lemon or cucumber for a flavor boost.

 So for every pound lost drink 20 to 24 ounces of liquid throughout the rest of the day and stay hydrated.